Jamie-Michelle/Computing-Machine/README.md

 ⁂

-Changes for version 17.9:
+Changes for version 17.10:

-The only visually-rendered change for this version is to the GTK+ 3 portion of the theme.
-I added the '.view text' selector to a declaration block, which affects the GNOME LaTeX program, and probably other programs which I haven't tested.
-It seems that recent versions of GTK+ 3 have changed the color of the main text-field of the GNOME LaTeX software from what prior versions of GTK+ 3 rendered, and so this change makes said field consistent with other GTK+ 3 text-entry fields (i.e., the color that prior versions of GTK+ 3 rendered for this field).
+Recent versions of GTK+ 3 have changed the colors of how some programs' particular text-entry fields render.
+This release makes said fields consistent with the colors of other text-entry fields.

 Note that release version 17.6 implemented a number of major improvements to the GTK+ 3 portion of the theme.